BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Installation.md

 If you find this confusing, use absolute paths to your mounts.

-If you want you can precreate the volume folders with specific user ownership and then start BlueMap as a non root user using the Docker `--user uid:gid` flag or compose `user` field.
+If you want you can precreate the volume folders with specific user ownership and then start BlueMap as a non-root user using the Docker `--user uid:gid` flag or compose `user` field.

 To change the webserver's port or ip binding, you don't need to change BlueMap's config.
-Instead just change where Docker publishes the port by chaging the `-p 8100:8100` flag.
+Instead, just change where Docker publishes the port by changing the `-p 8100:8100` flag.

 To change Java flags, just overwrite the entire default `java -jar cli.jar` entrypoint.